Get travel and medical insurance

 Safety and security

-Tunisia is undergoing a period of political change following the “Jasmine Revolution” in 2011.
+Tunisia is undergoing a period of political change following the "Jasmine Revolution" in 2011.
 The assassination of a political leader in February 2013, followed by a second assassination of a leading politician in July 2013, led to a wave of unrest and violent protests.
 After a period of political stalemate, mediated negotiations between political parties led to an agreement in December 2013 for a caretaker government to run the country until new elections.
-Parliamentary elections passed off peacefully on 26 October 2014, as did Presidential elections in November and December 2014.
-Tunisia’s new President, Beji Caid Essebsi, was sworn in on 31 December 2014.
+Parliamentary and Presidential elections the following year passed off peacefully, as did municipal elections in May 2018.
+Tunisia's current President, Beji Caid Essebsi, was sworn in on 31 December 2014.

 Tunisia experiences frequent demonstrations and protests.
 Travellers are advised to avoid protests and demonstrations.
 It may be advisable to avoid the centre of major cities on Friday afternoons, which is when most demonstrations take place.
 Always keep yourself informed of what's going on around you by monitoring local media and staying in contact with your hotel or tour organiser.